sara04-uop/mena-job-analysis-/docs/documentation.md

 #### Chart 13: Course Skills Detail Table

-**Description:** A detailed data table showing individual skill records extracted from university courses, with columns for Skill, University, Major, and Course Code (fields: `UniversitySkills.Skill`, `UniversitySkills.University`, `UniversitySkills.Major`, `UniversitySkills.Course Code`).
+**Description:** A detailed data table showing individual skill records extracted from university courses, with columns for Skill, University, Major,Course Code,Course Name(fields: `UniversitySkills.Skill`, `UniversitySkills.University`, `UniversitySkills.Major`, `UniversitySkills.Course Code` , `UniversitySkills.Course Name`).

 **Insight Derived:** Makes the curriculum data fully traceable and auditable — every skill attributed to a university can be traced back to the exact course that teaches it.
 This is essential for curriculum gap remediation: when a missing skill is identified, this table lets academic coordinators identify which department owns the gap and which course(s) could be modified to address it.
 It also surfaces skill redundancy (the same skill taught in many courses) versus coverage gaps.